mjll-codes/learning-tracker/learning-logs/2021-January.md

   - Troubleshot URL links betweens files
   - Learnt how to create folers, change the view (using .md at the end of a file) and other formatting tweaks.
   - Set up SSH key on Git to avoid log in when using Git prompt on command line
+  - Learnt that .md stands for MarkDown - which is a mark up language.
+The reason this page looks so pretty!